 What conditions are ideal for getting started?

 When we begin, it’s important to have the flattest water possible to stabilize your foil.
-Stable wind is also important to not have to concentrate too much on pumping (either with the wing or with your feet) and keep the focus on getting up to speed.
-I would say to opt for a wing of 4m in 15-20 knots for a 75-80 kg rider.
+A rather consistent wind is preferable so that you don't have to pump (either with the wing or with your feet) and you can concentrate on finding speed.
+I would say that you should opt for a 4 to 5m wing in 15-20 knots for a 75 / 80kg weight.
+With your progression the sessions can start from 8 - 10 knots afterwards!

 Where is the best spot in Nouméa for beginner wingfoilers?